kube-rs/website/docs/controllers/optimization.md

 - `Api::namespaced` or `Api::default_namespaced` -> all objects in that namespace
 - `Api::all` -> all cluster scoped objects (or all objects in all namespaces)

-This can be limited to just a subset of namespaces, or other properties on the objects.
-For example, field selectors can be used to limit to a selection of known names:
+This is easiest to do with [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#api) of [field selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/).

+Field selectors __can__ be used to filter on certain common properties:

 ```rust
 let cfg = watcher::Config::default().fields(&format!("metadata.name={name}"));
 ```

-This can be comma-delimited for more names, and similarly you you can also comma deliminate an exclusion list on names or namespaces:
+And allows explicitly __excluding__ lists of namespaces:

 ```rust
 let ignoring_system_namespaces = [